bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 are silently ignored if they are present.
 The name of the image file must appear as the text part of the argument.

-If two or more image files are detected they will all be shown.
-The order of these images as they are drawn is the same order as they appear in the command line.
-Each image will be shown in the same manner as was mentioned above.
+If more than one images are expressed, then only one of the images will be chosen, and the algorithm as to which one is chosen depends on the specific platform.
+For instance, for HTML/EPUB translation a SVG file will be preferred over a PNG or PDF, and for LATEX/CONTEX a PDF file would be preferred over a PNG or SVG.

+    \image "image-clock.png" "image-clock.svg" "image-clock.pdf"